MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

   - Office 365 + ISO 27018:2014

 > [!NOTE]
 > We recommend determining a grouping strategy for your organization *before* adding new Assessments.
-By default, a group named "Default Group" is available for your initial Assessments.

-To get you started, a Default group is set up for you that contains the Data Protection Baseline.
+To get you started, a **Default** group is set up for you that contains the Data Protection Baseline.
 This baseline is a set of controls that includes common industry regulations and standards ([learn more](compliance-score-methodology.md#initial-score-based-on-microsoft-365-data-protection-baseline)).

 ### How to create a group